Coming Soon 👀 At the beginning of April, you’ll be

 I remember the last rotary phone I used.. it was in my mother’s house and I remember going the the store to buy a new touch tone phone to replace it.
 This was shortly after the AT&T breakup, and actually owning a phone was a new thing (US).
 The old phone was a wall mounted version, and so used that the finger holes in the dial showed significant wear, and the friction motor that regulated the return speed was dragging horribly.
 It was hard to dial (my mother’s complaint) and the return speed was very slow.
 That it still worked was a testament to the robustness of the old pulse coding systems.

-Melki Premium Member over 1 year ago
+Melki Premium Member about 2 years ago

 I saw a rotary phone in an antique store a few months ago.
 They were asking $65.